databricks/terraform-databricks-lakehouse-blueprints/modules/azure_vnet_injected_databricks_workspace/README.md

 page_title: "Provisioning Azure Databricks Workspaces with Private Link and Data Exfiltration Protection with Terraform"
 ---

-# How to Deploy a Lakehouse Blueprint using Best Practices and Industry Helper Libraries
+# How to Deploy a Secure Azure Databricks Workspace, Hardened To Prevent Data Exfiltration.

 This guide uses the following variables in configurations: